Martin Prescott/E+/Getty images

 - Percentage of renewable content in the plan

-EFLs are important, but they can seem confusing if you’re new to shopping for an energy plan or are unfamiliar with deregulated energy.
-Read on to learn how to read an Electricity Facts Label and use the information in this document to choose the right energy plan for you.
+EFLs are important, but they cover a lot of confusing information if you’re new to shopping for an energy plan or are unfamiliar with deregulated energy.
+Read on to learn how to read an EFL and decipher its details to choose the right energy plan for you.

 Where to find an Electricity Facts Label